zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 James is being accused of misconduct.
 “Misconduct” (misconduct) is breaking the rules, doing something wrong.
 “Misconduct” is a  more formal term for doing something wrong or behaving in such a way that your  company or organization thinks that you need some sort of punishment.
 Usual ly that’s what it means.
 The word “conduct” simply means behavior.
 It could be g ood behavior or bad behavior.
 “Misconduct” is always bad behavior or po or behavior, or breaking the rules and regulations.

 Tanya says that James is “up for disciplinary actio n.”
 “To be up for” something means to be considered for something.
 It could be a  good thing or it could be a bad thing.
 If someone says, “I’m up for a promotion ” (promotion), meaning getting a better job in your company, that’s a good thing.
 “To be up for disciplinary action,” however, is certainly a bad thing.
 “Discip linary” (disciplinary) comes from the word “discipline.”
-“To discipline” someone is t o punish someone, to do something bad to someone who has done something wro ng.
+“To discipline” someone is to punish someone, to do something bad to someone who has done something wro ng.

 A parent may discipline his child for doing somethi ng wrong by, oh, I don’t know, sending the child to his room or telling the child he has to sit in the corner and not play with the other kids for 10 minutes or five min utes.
 If your child does something wrong, you may say to the child, “You’re not going to get any dessert tonight, or any sweets tonight.
 That’s my way of di sciplining you.”
 “Disciplinary,” then, refers to some sort of punishment.